taydakov/taydakov.github.io/_drafts/2015-08-02-stress-management.markdown

  - regular meditation
  - socialization

 Being stressed out is a very easy feat especially during moving to a different city.
-In order to prevent it the next time, follw
+In order to prevent it the next time, follow these steps:
+ - find and book a gym that is nearby your new place beforehand
+ - live in shared apartments, rooms where you can meet people that will support you
+ - visit a coworking place where you can hang out with people
+ - and remember why you moved, keep your goals clear and fresh

-All of it is from my own experience and it works!
+All of it is from my own experience and it works.
+Good luck with your adventures!